 There are 2 types of documents which will be required for you to be cleared for arrival at Bingham Academy.
 Internal documentation allows us to prepare for your arrival and to comply with our employment policies and procedures.
 Governmental documentation is required for securing the necessary visa invitations, visas, work permits and residents' ID card, as well as for procuring an Ethiopian Driver's Licence.
-We will need these documents with us no later than 1 month before you plan to arrive.
+We would like to receive these documents as soon as you have completed the authentication process and no later than 1 month before you plan to arrive.
+Please contact us if it looks like timing will be a problem.
 Please send them by DHL - and do NOT use an alternative courier or postal service as they will not get to us!

 We have staff who are very experienced in all of these processes, which can sometimes get a little tricky over here.
 Please don't hesitate to ask questions if you need confirmation or help with anything at all.
 We know it can be daunting!